 Reporting on 9/11

 After the 9/11 tragedy, reporters from The Observer were faced with not only reporting on the event but also grieving for the loss of many loved ones.

 “Living in the epicenter of a crisis was transformative due to the sense of helplessness I experienced,” former Editor-in-Chief Jessica Arabski, Fordham College at Lincoln Center (FCLC) ’04, said.

 At the time of 9/11, Arabski was a staff writer at The Observer, writing articles for the News section.
 She wrote an article regarding the possible new restrictions on international students from the federal government after 9/11.

-The first issue published after 9/11 was printed over a month after the event, on Oct.
+The first issue published following 9/11 was published on Oct.
+1, 2001.
+The second issue published after 9/11 was printed a month after the event, on Oct.
 19, 2001.
 The issue covered professors remembering loved ones and the Mass that honored the lives of 24 alumni lost during 9/11.